kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 - Introduce an ability to allocate a shareable device via DRA multiple times in scenarios where pre-defined partitions are not viable, for example because there would be too many of them.
+- Let DRA driver declare which device-level resource it can guarantee or reserve to a specific request and what are valid values that can be reserved,
 - Let users specify in device requests how much of certain device resources they require.

 ### Non-Goals